michenriksen/gitrob/README.md

 When everything is set up, you can start analyzing organizations by running `gitrob -o <orgname>` in a terminal.
 To see options, use `gitrob --help`.

+## Database errors

+When gitrob configure completed and you get "Preparing SQL database... failed" when starting gitrob for the first time then do this.

+1. Become the postgres user and log in to postgresql (psql -U postgres)
+2. Create the gitrob database (CREATE DATABASE gitrob;)
+3. Verify it is created (\l)
+4. Quit postgresql (\q)
+5. Re-init the database (gitrob --reset-db)

 ## Contributing

 Gitrob should be considered Beta and there is probably a good amount of bugs.
 Bug reports and suggestions for improvements are welcome!